Domestic Violence Criminal Threatening Defense Lawyer

 As with most crimes of Domestic Violence, a conviction is a lifelong stigma; a Scarlet Letter if you will.
 You can be denied employment opportunities if convicted of the crime.
 You can be terminated from your employment for a crime of Domestic Violence.
 If you're a member of the military, you'll receive UCMJ punishment and will likely be drummed out of the service.

 If you hold a professional license such as a lawyer, an accountant, a nurse, doctor or pharmacist; you'll likely have to report the offense to your professional board of overseers.
 In many cases, you'll be required to report the mere fact that you've been charged with a crime while other professional boards will only require you to inform them of a conviction.

 As you can see, there are numerous problems concerning domestic violence convictions.
-The best way to avoid those problems is to ensure you retain the right attorney to fight the charges and secure your future.At the Law Offices of William T. Bly,, our experienced attorneys have the knowledge and expertise to fight for you.
-Contact our offices today to find out how we can help you!
+The best way to avoid those problems is to ensure you retain the right criminal defense attorney to fight the charges and secure your future.At the Law Offices of William T. Bly,, our experienced attorneys have the knowledge and expertise to fight for you.
+Contact our offices today to find out how our Maine DV defense lawyers can help you!